hybridgroup/rubyserial/README.md

 ## Running the tests

 The test suite is written using rspec, just use the `rspec` command.
+There are 3 test files: SerialPort API comatibility `serialport_spec`, Serial API compatability `rubyserial_spec`, and the DTR & timeout correctness test suite `serial_arduino_spec`.
+The latter requires this !TODO! program flashed to an arduino, or a compatible program that the test can talk to.

 ### Test dependencies